A continuum mechanics approach for the deformation of non-Euclidean origami generated by piecewise constant nematic director fields: Three-fold intersection

 Summarizing all the above solutions, we have a unified expression \beq \cos\gamma_2 = (r^2)^{-\hat{\sigma}_1 \hat{\sigma}_2 \hat{\sigma}_3}+ \left(\hat{\sigma}_1 \hat{\sigma}_3 - \hat{\sigma}_1 \hat{\sigma}_3 (r^2)^{-\hat{\sigma}_1 \hat{\sigma}_2 \hat{\sigma}_3 } \right) \cos(\theta_2 - \theta_1), \eeq where $r= \lambda_{\parallel} / \lambda_{\perp}$.
 For all the 64 cases, one can replace $\hat{\sigma}_i$ by $\sigma_i \tilde{\sigma}_i$, which leads to Eq.~(\ref{eq:thm_cosgamma}) for $i=2$.
 Cycling $i=1,2,3$ in (\ref{eq:proof_3fold}) yields other folding angles and completes the proof. \end{proof}

 An interesting observation from Theorem~\ref{thm:3fold} is that, fixing $\sigma_i$ and $\tilde{\sigma}_i$, the folding angle $\gamma_i$ depends only on the directors on its adjacent panels, i.e., $\bfn_i$ and $\bfn_{i-1}$ with the directional angles $\theta_i$ and $\theta_{i-1}$.
 This fact provides more freedom to design connected three-fold intersections.
 For example, in Fig.~\ref{fig:angle_change}, the pattern consists of two three-fold intersections.
-We may keep $\bfn_2$ and $\bfn_3$ unchanged and vary the direction of $\bfn_4$.
-As a result of Theorem~\ref{thm:3fold}, the folding angle along the shared crease in the actuated configuration is independent of $\bfn_4$ and will remain unchanged.
-Thus, the actuated configuration containing the two three-fold nodes remains compatible.
-We will use the basic pattern in Fig.~\ref{fig:angle_change} to design more complex patterns in Section 5.
+We may keep $\bfn_2$ and $\bfn_3$ unchanged and vary the direction of $\bfn_4$. {As a result of Theorem~\ref{thm:3fold}, the folding angle along the shared crease in the actuated configuration is independent of $\bfn_4$.
+The folding angle along the shared crease will remain unchanged.
+Thus, the actuated configuration containing the two three-fold nodes remains compatible when changing $\bfn_4$.} We will use the basic pattern in Fig.~\ref{fig:angle_change} to design more complex patterns in Section 5.